Hynexly

 For equity readers, that keeps the focus on infrastructure and execution rather than broad commodity beta alone.
 Export terminal operators, gas-focused midstream names, and companies tied to incremental Gulf Coast capacity are more directly linked to the report's logic than a blanket assumption that every gas producer wins equally from the scenario.

-How Energy Investors Should Read This STEO
+How Market Readers Should Read This STEO

 The cleanest way to use the April 2026 STEO is as a scenario map with explicit assumptions, not as a narrative shortcut.
 The report supports a near-term case for elevated Brent, firmer refined-product pricing, and sustained pressure on global LNG balances.
 But those calls are only as durable as the supply disruption and reopening assumptions that sit underneath them.